-A recent data breach could have exposed customer, client and employee information – including that of LNER passengers.
+A recent data breach could have exposed customer, client and employee information.
 Has your data been compromised?

 Join the Claim isn’t a law firm.
 We connect you with regulated UK firms that run group action claims.
 If one of our partner firms takes this case forward, we’ll share more details, including how to check your eligibility.